 Hiking shoes, on the other hand, are relatively smaller in size when compared to the boots.
 These shoes are much lighter in weight, have a mid-cut ankle, and have a far more flexible outsole.

-These shoes are meant for casual hikers who are looking to hike no more than a day or are in need of camp shoes.
-These shoes offer far more breathability as they do not have an ankle collar.
+Casual hikers who are looking to hike no more than a day, or are in need of camp shoes, prefer these.
+Breathability is an added bonus, and most models don’t have an ankle collar.

 Are Running Shoes Good for Hiking?